-Our first-developed product is the business to consumer ("B2C") Swvl Retail offering, which provides riders with a network of minibuses and other vehicles running on fixed or semi-fixed routes within cities.
+Our core product is our business to consumer ("B2C") Swvl Retail offering, which provides riders with a network of minibuses and other vehicles running on fixed or semi-fixed routes within cities.
 Commuters use our Swvl mobile application to book rides between pre-defined pick-up points located throughout the city.
 Our service is powered by a suite of proprietary technologies that regularly optimize routing, predict rider demand, set pricing and provide a seamless user experience for customers and drivers.
 We believe that our platform offers a transportation alternative that is more efficient, reliable and safe than traditional public transportation options, at an accessible price point.
 This has allowed us to grow our business rapidly.
-As of June 30, 2022, more than 2.8 million users have booked more than 112.5 million rides on Swvl.
+As of December 31, 2021, more than 2.1 million users have booked more than 73.3 million rides on Swvl.